joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 - `Component1DBoundary`: used for applying boundary conditions to a `Component1D` component.
 - `Component1DJunction`: used for applying coupled boundary conditions between `Component1D` components.

-The following sub-sections describe some of the currently available components.
+The following subsections describe some of the currently available components.

 ### Flow components

 THM has numerous components that support a 1D, variable-area, single-phase compressible flow model [@relap7theory].
-Components related to this flow model use the suffix `1Phase`, the main component being the straight-channel component called `FlowChannel1Phase`.
+Components related to this flow model use the suffix `1Phase`, with the main component being the straight-channel component called `FlowChannel1Phase`.
 Other components related to this flow model are summarized as follows:

-- boundary conditions, such as inlets/outlets (with various formulations) and walls.
+- Boundary conditions, such as inlets and outlets (with various formulations) and walls.
-- junctions, which allow flow to occurs between multiple flow channels by providing coupled boundary conditions to each connected channel.
+- Junctions, which allow flow to occur between multiple flow channels by providing coupled boundary conditions to each connected channel.
 These also include valves, which can partially or completely close flow paths.
-- volumetric heat sources, such as heat from a provided function, a convection condition, or a coupled heat flux.
+- Volumetric heat sources, such as heat from a provided function, a convection condition, or a coupled heat flux.
-- volumetric form loss sources, such as those arising from flow blockages.
+- Volumetric form loss sources, such as those arising from flow blockages.
-- turbomachinery components, such as pumps, compressors, and turbines, which are particular types of junction that add source terms to the momentum and energy equations to simulate turbomachinery.
+- Turbomachinery components, such as pumps, compressors, and turbines, which are particular types of junction that add source terms to the momentum and energy equations to simulate turbomachinery.